Tuesday, November 30, 2010

 Like all websites with LOTS of information, the Festival Site is complicated and takes a bit of time to figure out.
 Pick up a copy of the print version (in the current Anchorage Press).
 I also have a post with some tips on negotiating the Festival Website.

 The post is a year old, and the images are from last year's festival, but the information is still basically good.
-EXCEPT: There is only one pass this year ($90) and you can't get tickets on line.
+EXCEPT: There is only one pass this year ($100 - $90 online before Thanksgiving.)

 Post a Comment